Analyzing Linear DSGE models: the Method of Undetermined Markov States: Analytical tools for Linear DSGE models

 Another model object that is related but somewhat distinct from the PDV is the cumulative sum of a given variable.
 In some contexts, such a variable is of critical importance.
 One can think about situations where the cumulative sum of a given variable can be used in order to back out an important variable that is not in the model.
-In the context of New Keynesian models, these are usually written in terms of inflation with the actual price level left out of the model.
+In the context of New Keynesian models, these are usually written in terms of inflation with the actual price level left out.
 Indeed, having the price level brings a unit root to the model and also prevents one from deriving an analytical solution since it adds one endogenous state variable to the model.
-In this context, I show in the online appendix that the following corollary applies: \begin{corollary}[Cumulative Sum] The cumulative sum for control variable $i$ and the endogenous state after a shock $\epsilon_t=1$ are given by:
+Given that the expected price level can be constructed using the cumulative sum of inflation rates, the latter is an important object.
+In this context, I show in the Appendix that the following corollary applies: \begin{corollary}[Cumulative Sum] The cumulative sum for control variable $i$ and the endogenous state after a shock $\epsilon_t=1$ are given by:

-\end{corollary} \begin{proof} See Online Appendix F. \end{proof} Once again, this model statistic is a linear combination of both the short run impact and the medium run effect and can be readily analyzed using standard tools.
+\end{corollary} \begin{proof} See Appendix \ref{sec:proof_cor}. \end{proof} Once again, this model statistic is a linear combination of both the short run impact and the medium run effect and can be readily analyzed using standard tools.
 Each of these is multiplied by the expected number of time periods for the chain to be in each respective state\textemdash conditional on starting in the first state.
 For the endogenous state, using the implied relationship between these two one can obtain an expression that only depends on the medium run state $k_M$.
 In a recent contribution, \cite{Nie2022} leverage this corollary to study analytically a policy of Price Level Targeting.\footnote{Given that considering the price level adds an endogenous state variable, papers considering a policy of PLT virtually all report numerical experiments.
 Using the formula from Corollary \ref{cor:Cumsum}, \cite{Nie2022} derive analytical formulas for a New Keynesian model with a Central Bank that follows a policy of PLT and study how the latter can rid the model of sunspot liquidity traps.}